mbaze/bzpack/README.md

 Bzpack is a data compression utility primarily meant as a tool for demoscene enthusiasts.
 Given the artificially imposed size limits on productions like 256 B, 512 B or 1 KiB intros, the ability to implement a short decoder is nearly as important as the efficiency of the compression format itself.
 Bzpack doesn’t claim to be a state-of-the-art, general-purpose archiver.
 The design goal is to minimize the overall program length with acceptable trade-off between simplicity and efficiency.
 Special consideration was given to vintage computing platforms like Sinclair ZX Spectrum.

 ## Format Overview
-All supported compression formats are variants of the Lempel–Ziv–Storer–Szymanski algorithm.
+All supported formats are variants of the Lempel–Ziv–Storer–Szymanski algorithm.
 The compressed stream consists of:
 1. strings of uncompressed symbols (also called literals),
-2. reusable symbol sequences encoded as offset-length pairs (also called phrases).
+2. reusable symbol sequences represented as offset-length pairs (also called phrases).

 Bzpack encodes offsets as raw 8-bit values.
-Literals can be encoded in two possible ways:
+Literals are encoded in two possible ways:
 1. as a sequence of bytes preceded by block length (the “block” method),
 2. using 1-bit flag for every literal symbol (the “unary” method).